 Hon.
-Unyime Idem (Ukanafun/Oruk Anam Federal Constituency) introduced the matter and prayed the House to: - (a) consider and approve the matter as one of urgent public importance; and - (b) suspend Order Eight, Rule 4 (3) to allow debate on the matter forthwith.
+Unyime Idem (Ukanafun/Oruk Anam Federal Constituency) introduced the matter and - (a) consider and approve the matter as one of urgent public importance; and - (b) suspend Order Eight, Rule 4 (3) to allow debate on the matter forthwith.

 Question that the matter be considered as one of urgent public importance - Agreed to.